 Some towns and areas have strong heritage controls affecting the outer appearance of developments, whilst providing additional opportunities for land-use.
 Darren Hogan, principal planner, brings years of experience to the planning table, to ensure your development is appropriately designed and described to meet relevant planning controls.
 Darren has the experience and confidence to clearly and professionally address Council-raised concerns and to respond to Councillor and neighbour objections.

 Agricultural operations and farm structures – Dwelling entitlements, including secondary dwellings – Boundary adjustments.

 Development in rural areas is typically constrained by bushfire planning considerations, native vegetation, on-site wastewater disposal, water quality and flooding.

 Often overlooked is the consideration of conflicting land-uses, and the requirement to maintain the rural character of the landscape.

 Contact Darren Hogan, principal planner, to make use of his broad experience working in a variety of rural landscapes from the Central Coast to the South Coast of NSW and west to the Southern and Central Tablelands.

 A good subdivision outcome requires a clear understanding of your goals, such as maximum yield, saleability, prestige lots, or curtilage around retained homes, and requires proper consideration of key planning matters such as the location and significance of existing natural and built features, wastewater disposal, bushfire asset protection, and Council road and access policies.

 Darren Hogan, principal planner, offers a complete project management service to see your subdivision project through from initial constraints identification, to subdivision design and lot configuration, to completion of works and sale of lots.

-- local traffic flows and site access, for accommodation of large trucks or long gooseneck floats.
+– local traffic flows and site access, for the accommodation of large trucks or long gooseneck floats.

 – appropriate manure and waste management to avoid adverse impacts on downstream water quality;